 Nominating, Corporate Governance and Risk Committee: The nominating, corporate governance and risk committee makes recommendations to the board for the nomination of directors and committee members and assesses the effectiveness of the board of directors and its committees.
 It has responsibility for evaluating and advising the board on the corporation's approach to corporate governance and oversight for risk management.
-It also has responsibility for overseeing compliance with the corporation's code of conduct and ethics.

 Reserves Oversight Committee: The role of the reserves oversight committee is to oversee the estimation of reserves and resources by management and review and recommend to the board reserve and resource information before publication.